YaHWeH or YaHVeH? V or W?

 Q: Some say Yahweh and others say Yahveh and some Jehovah.
 Which is it?

 A: This has been answered in other emails and other Q and A answers, but, one more time.
-This with other studies is the answer supplied by the world Word Dictionary.
+This, along with other studies, is the answer supplied by the World Word Dictionary.
 A perfect example, showing how this is manipulated to cover all the bases and in doing so, revealing which letter it should be.
 I will share this from another email: